Troubleshooting Guide

 Solution 6 (Harddisk / Network):

-Please make sure, that the data rate of your clips can be transferred flawlessly through your system. if your clips run over the network, test them on your local harddisk.
+Please make sure, that the data rate of your clips can be transferred flawlessly through your system.
+If your clips run over the network, test them on your local harddisk.
 Edit your Windows Power Options and disable any HDD sleep mechanics.
 Place all used media on the same storage source, ideally a local SSD.

 Solution 7 (PSU Power Unit / Other):